 And you heard it, he says, look at this, back to verse 13, "Not as the word of men."
 Not just another human message.
 Not another philosopher, another teacher, another religious leader, not another speaker, not another orator, not more rhetoric, not human wisdom, human opinion, carnal viewpoint, you heard it as it was, not the word of man, but the Word of God.

-Paul made very clear that anyone who reads what he wrote and who hears the echo of what he preaches understands the Word of God.
+Paul made very clear that anyone who reads what he wrote and who hears the echo of what he preaches understands that his was the Word of God.
 In 1 Corinthians 15 he says, "I make known to you, brethren, the gospel which I preached to you which also you received in which also you stand by which also you're saved."
 And then he says, "For I delivered to you as of first importance what I also received."
 You received it, I received it.
 I didn't make it up, I didn't invent it, I received it.

 You say, "But wait a minute, where did he receive it?
 From whom?"
-Galatians 1, "I would have you know, brethren, that the gospel which was preached to me was not according to man," verse 11.
+Galatians 1, "I would have you know, brethren, that the gospel which was preached to me is not according to man," verse 11.
 So wherever he received it, it wasn't from man.
 Verse 12, "I received it neither from man nor was I taught it, but received it through a revelation of Jesus Christ."
 He got it from God.
 He got it from God.

 In the fourth chapter of 1 Thessalonians verse 15, you might look at a note there.
 He says this, "We say to you by the Word of the Lord."
 What the man preached, what he taught, what he wrote was the Word from God.
 He didn't preach human wisdom.
 And so they didn't hear human wisdom and they didn't receive human wisdom.
 So he says, "I thank God that when you received from us the Word of God's message you accepted it not as the word of men, but for what it really is, the Word of God."
-For what it really is, alethos, what it truly is, what it genuinely is...the Word of God.
+For what it really is, alēthōs, what it truly is, what it genuinely is, the Word of God.

 Peter is so right when he says, "Holy men of God were moved by the Holy Spirit."
-And what they wrote was the Word of God.
+And what they wrote is the Word of God.
 All Scripture is God breathed, 2 Timothy 3:16.
 So he says you received the Word of God.

 Now follow this thought.
 The Word of God is not empty, it is not impotent, it is not inert like the word of men.
 So the end of verse 13 says, "Which also performs its work in you who believe."
 That's a great statement.